layer1guru/layer1run/README.md

 ### https://layer1.run

-NodΞRunr is a lightweight, smart daemon delivering effortless SysOps for Founders and Teams.
+NodΞRunr is a lightweight, smart daemon delivering effortless SysOps to Founders and Teams.

 ### THIS PROJECT IS CURRENTLY STILL IN ALPHA-STAGE DEVELOPMENT.
 PLEASE DO NOT USE IN PRODUCTION.